AmpelProject/Ampel-core/CONTRIBUTING.md

 Docstring
 ---------
-- Classes and methods should feature docstrings, preferably using reST style:
+- Classes and methods should include docstrings, preferably using reST style:
 ```
 """